Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Fedimint (Federated Ecash) is Self-Custodial - Tony Giorgio from Mutiny.md

 # Conclusion

 Thinking of Fedimint as a broader protocol with great potential as a programmability layer helps to put the risk tradeoffs into perspective when we consider building applications that need to leverage BTC-denominated value.
-Fedimint is not merely a Bitcoin custody solution but a new type of distributed ledger network without a traditional ledger, providing transactional privacy and quasi-self-custody for users.
+Fedimint is not just a Bitcoin custody solution but a new type of distributed ledger network, providing transactional privacy and quasi-self-custody for users.
 The federated guardian model allows each of these mint networks to distribute risk in very unique ways, catered to specific applications and use cases.

 > [!QUOTE] "Fedimint is not a Bitcoin custody solution but its own protocol and network that can provide financial and non-financial solutions for any user of any mint.
 A majority of federation guardians enforce the contracts in the protocol, but no single guardian can unilaterally make decisions."